 The language used for simulation is the same language as the last compiled testbench.
-(For example, if tb_top is in Verilog, <fam>.v is compiled.)
+(E.g. if tb\top is in verilog, <fam>.v is compiled.)

 If your preferred language is Verilog, the post-synthesis and post-layout netlists are in Verilog 2001.